The Aspen Throw

 The Half Double Crochet 3 Together (or hdc3tog) is a half double crochet decrease that decreases 3 stitches into 1 stitch.

-To hdc3tog, you will: yarn over, insert your hook into the first indicated stitch, yarn over and pull up a loop.
+To hdc3tog, you will: yarn over, insert your hook into the first indicated stitch (Picture 1, below, right most black arrow), yarn over and pull up a loop.
+3 loops on hook.
 Yarn over again, insert hook into the next stitch, yarn over, pull up a loop.
-Yarn over again, insert hook into the next stitch, yarn over, pull up a loop.
+5 loops on hook (Pictures 1, 2 and 3 from the hdc2tog pictures).
+Yarn over again, insert hook into the next stitch (Picture 2, below), yarn over, pull up a loop.
 7 loops on hook.
-Yarn over and pull through all loops on hook.
+Yarn over and pull through all loops on hook (Picture 3, white arrow).
+Your hdc3tog is complete (Picture 4).
+You would then place 1 stitch into the next stitch (Black arrow, Picture 4).

 In this pattern, you will always work this decrease into the Back Loops Only (blo) of the stitches.